 Click the To-do status for the first item to change the status to Running:

-Go back to the Capture page of the project dashboard in your browser.
+Go back to the Stories page in the Developer Portal.

 Expand the first sprint and check the status of the first entry: